Reverse racism: Overview

 The concept of reverse racism in the United States is commonly associated with conservative opposition to color-conscious policies aimed at addressing racial inequality, such as affirmative action.
-Amy E. Ansell of Emerson College identifies three main claims about reverse racism: (1) that government programs to redress racial inequality create "invisible victims" in white men; (2) that racial preferences violate the individual right of equal protection before the law; and (3) that color consciousness itself prevents moving beyond the legacy of racism.
+Amy E. Ansell of Emerson College identifies three main claims about reverse racism: that government programs to redress racial inequality create "invisible victims" in white men; that racial preferences violate the individual right of equal protection before the law; and that color consciousness itself prevents moving beyond the legacy of racism.
 The concept of reverse racism has also been used in relation to various expressions of hostility, prejudice or discrimination toward white people by members of minority groups.

-While there has been little empirical study on the subject of reverse racism, the few existing studies have found little evidence that white males, in particular, are victimized by affirmative-action programs.
-Linguist Mary Bucholtz argues that the concept of reverse racism, or racial reversal, "runs counter to or ignores empirically observable racial asymmetries regarding material resources and structural power".
-Race relations in the United States have been historically shaped by European imperialism and long-standing oppression of blacks by whites, who remain the dominant group.
-Such disparities in power and authority are seen by scholars as an essential component of racism; in this view, isolated examples of favoring disadvantaged people do not constitute racism.

-Sociologist Ellis Cashmore writes that the terms reverse racism and reverse discrimination imply that racism is defined solely by individual beliefs and prejudices, ignoring the material relations between different groups.
-Sociologist Joe Feagin argues that the term reverse discrimination is an oxymoron in the context of U.S. race relations in that it obscures the "central issue of systemic racism" disadvantaging people of color.
-Critical race theorist David Theo Goldberg argues that the notion of reverse racism represents a denial of the historical and contemporary reality of racial discrimination.